-Relay module MP018 is designed for mounting to switchboard with corresponding protection.
+Relay module is designed for mounting to switchboard with corresponding protection.
 Fix module (140x211 mm) by means of DIN rail holder MP019 or screw by means of side wall holders MP013 with four suitable screws (mounting holes are identical as for data logger with wall holders MP013, see figure above).
-Connection of MP050 module with MS6-Rack is mentioned in Introcuction part of this manual.

-For MS6: use original included screws to mount side brackets or DIN rail holder.
+Use original included screws to mount side brackets or DIN rail holder.
 Using longer crews can cause reduction of insulation distance between screws and printed circuit board or short circuits.
 This can cause system functionality and safety of the users!